Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net): Experiments

 \subsection{Experiments on ShapeNet}

-In this section we perform experiments on ShapeNet to evaluate robustness of our SRG-Net method.
-The dataset contains 16,881 object from 16 categories.
-We set number of part according to different categories separately.
-Some of the unsupervised segmentation results are shown in Figure~\ref{shapenet}.
-As Figure~\ref{shapenet} shows SRG-Net can segment well-structured objects such as knife, motorbike, etc. But when faced with objects that are not very well-structured such as mug, the segmentation results are not very good.
-We will conduct research on the robustness of SRG-Net in the future work.
+In this section, we perform experiments on ShapeNet to evaluate the robustness of our SRG-Net method.
+ShapeNet contains 16,881 objects from 16 categories.
+We set the number of the parts according to different categories separately.
+All models were down-sampled to 2,048 points.
+The evaluation metric is mean intersection-over-union (mIoU).

+Our quantitative experiment results are shown in Table~\ref{comparison shapenet}.
+As in Table~\ref{comparison shapenet}, SRG-Net outperforms all previous models.
+SRG-Net improves the overall accuracy of SRG-DGCNN by 8.2\% and even larger overhead compared with SRG-PointNet2 and SRG-PointNet.
+Especially, our method outperforms SRG-DGCNN on all kinds of categories, increasing 5\% accuracy on knife.
+Overall, our method achieves better accuracy on ShapeNet compared with other methods.

+Some visualization results are shown in Fig.~\ref{shapenet}.
+As is shown in Fig.~\ref{shapenet}, SRG-Net achieves good results on bag, knife, motorbike, and achieves quite good results on airplane, earphone and laptop.